Akwa Ibom State: Climate

-Akwa Ibom has a tropical monsoon climate (Classification: Am) and is 42.58 meters (139.7 feet) above sea level.
+Akwa Ibom has a tropical monsoon climate (Classification: Am) and is 42.58 metres (139.7 feet) above sea level.
 The city's average annual temperature is -0.99% lower than Nigeria's averages at 28.47 °C (83.25 °F).
-342.56 millimeters (13.49 inches) of precipitation and 275 rainy days (75.34% of the time) are typical annual totals for Akwa Ibom.
+342.56 millimetres (13.49 inches) of precipitation and 275 rainy days (75.34% of the time) are typical annual totals for Akwa Ibom.

 The Akwa Ibom region regularly has tropical monsoons.
 All year long, there are high temperatures and a lot of rain.
-The region of Akwa Ibom has an average yearly temperature of 60 degrees and 672 inches of precipitation.
 The average humidity is 80% and the UV-index is 7.
 It is dry for 90 days of the year.

 The climate of Akwa Ibom is tropical with significant rainfall and a short dry season.

 Government

 Politics in Akwa Ibom State are dominated by the three main ethnic groups: the Ibibio, Annang, and Oro.
 Of these three, the Ibibio remain the majority and have held sway in the state since its creation.